 Appendix Y: Guidance for Developing Best Management Practices to Reduce Cadmium Uptake by Spinach

 Appendix Z: CA Resource Agency Contacts

+Appendix ?
+(Risk Assessment Tool)

+Appendix ?
+(Pre-Harvest Testing Guidance)

 Introduction

 In 1998, the U.S. Food and Drug Administration (FDA) issued its “Guide to Minimize Microbial Food Safety Hazards for Fresh Fruits and Vegetables”.
 The practices outlined in the FDA’s guidance and other industry documents are collectively known as Good Agricultural Practices or GAPs.
 GAPs provide general food safety guidance on critical production steps where food safety might be compromised during the growing, harvesting, transportation, cooling, packing and storage of fresh produce.
-More specifically, GAP guidance alerts fruit and vegetable growers, shippers, packers and processors to the potential microbiological hazards associated with various aspects of the production chain including: land history, adjacent land use, water quality, worker hygiene, pesticide and fertilizer use, equipment sanitation and product transportation.
+More specifically, GAP guidance alerts fruit and vegetable growers, shippers, packers and processors to the potential microbiological hazards associated with various aspects of the production chain including: land history, adjacent and nearby land use, water quality, worker hygiene, pesticide and fertilizer use, equipment sanitation and product transportation.

 In 2011, the Food Safety Modernization Act (FSMA) was signed into law.
 After several years of gathering stakeholder input, the FDA published the final regulations promulgating FSMA requirements including regulation of farming operations for the first time in U.S. history.
 The Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption (the Produce Safety Rule) is the rule that addresses GAPs for farming operations.